zerynth/docs/docs/gettingstarted/Getting Started.md

-Warning
+!!! warning
 	Only for Microsoft Windows platform: if the alert message for “allowing unknown publisher to make changes to this computer” appears click on the “Yes” option

 Once the installation has started, the window below will appear and you are asked to agree to the “License and Service Terms” to continue the operation